statisticsnorway/ssb-easysdctable/Comparison of suppression methods while developing easySdcTable ver. 0.8.0.md

 The method `"SimpleSingle"` is  `"SIMPLEHEURISTIC"` with `detectSingletons=TRUE` when `protectZeros=FALSE` and `"SIMPLEHEURISTIC"` with `threshold=1` when `protectZeros=TRUE`.
 The end `_FALSE` means that `solve_attackerprobs=FALSE`.

 To reveal cells, `PTxyz` in easySdcTable is combined with `SuppressDec` in RegSDC.
+See PTxyz examples.

 ---